anton-smirnov-robert/weaver/content/mechanization of scientific research.md

 Call an organization a system that is structured for a specific purpose.
 Physical systems do not have a *telos* unless they are organized by a designer to have one, in which case they are machines.
 Call mechanism the deterministic process that a machine realizes, once it has been enabled to do so.
-Call a mechanistic organization (MO) a system that is structured for a specific purpose, where part of not necessaraly made of inert matter.
+Call a mechanistic organization (MO) a system that is structured for a specific purpose, where part of not necesserly made of inert matter.
-A physical mechanistic organization can be called a mechanical organization, a mechanical system, a machine.
+A physical mechanistic organization is a mechanical organization, or a mechanical system, or a machine.

-I posit 6 necessary conditions for a organization to be qualified as mechanistic:
+I posit 5 necessary conditions for a organization to be qualified as mechanistic:

 C1: The organization has an extrinsic *telos*.